 The Psychogastroenterology rotation, which may be offered as either a full or mini rotation, includes behavioral assessment and treatment of adult patients with gastrointestinal (GI) disorders such as irritable bowel syndrome, inflammatory bowel diseases, and esophageal disorders.
 Interns will gain experience developing biopsychosocial conceptualizations and implementing evidence-based interventions for GI disorders, including cognitive behavioral therapy and relaxation training.
 Interns will be able to observe gut-directed hypnotherapy, but direct provision of these services will only be possible for interns who have completed an externally offered clinical hypnotherapy basic training.
-In addition, interns will be able to participate in interdisciplinary assessment of patients pursuing non-surgical/endoscopic weight loss treatment.
-As the psychogastroenterology service and intern rotation is new, interns on this rotation may also have opportunities to assist with program development.
-The intern on this rotation will receive one hour of supervision per week.
+In addition, interns may be able to participate in interdisciplinary assessment of patients pursuing non-surgical/endoscopic weight loss treatment, depending on availability and interest.
+As the Psychogastroenterology service and intern rotation is new, interns on this rotation may also have opportunities to assist with program development.
+The intern on this rotation will receive one hour of supervision.
+Per week.

-Training and Administration: Shona Vas, Ph.D.
+Training and Administration: Shona Vas, Ph.D., ABPP

 The Training and Administration Rotation is designed to help interns develop foundational skills in the provision of supervision, medical education, and activities relevant to clinical psychology training in an academic medical center.
 Interns will provide weekly supervision to a psychology extern involving videotape review of sessions.
 Interns will then receive supervision of their supervision experiences that may include watching videos of supervision sessions.
-Supervision training in this rotation is largely influenced by a developmental model of supervision, and interns will become proficient in identifying levels of development.
+Supervision training in this rotation is largely influenced by a developmental model of supervision, and interns will become proficient in identifying levels of development of a supervisee and adapting supervisory behaviors as appropriate to each level of development.
 Interns will be introduced to the responsibilities and roles maintained by the Director of Clinical Training and will develop an understanding of relevant regulatory requirements of an accredited psychology training program.
 Interns will learn about policies and procedures related to intern recruitment and selection, trainee and supervisor evaluation, budgeting, and program coordination in an academic medical center setting.
 The intern will also be involved in the development and implementation of at least one quality improvement project to gain skills in needs assessment, operationalization, relevant data collection/analysis, and final implementation.
 Finally, interns may have the opportunity to provide lectures/seminars to medical students, residents, and other medical professionals, allowing them to develop skills in education across medical disciplines.